Winter Backpacking – A fourth season delight

 The basic layers suggested are:

-2. Middle layer to retain heat.
-In cold and dry conditions, a softshell type layer works well for the pants.
-I prefer a simple 100 weight fleece pullover as my active layer.
-A light fleece breathes well, dries quickly, is durable and not expensive.
+- Middle layer to retain heat.
+A softshell-type layer works well for the pants in cold and dry conditions.
+I prefer a simple 100-weight fleece pullover as my active layer.
+A light fleece breathes well, dries quickly, is durable, and is not expensive.

-3. An outer layer shell pants and jacket to keep out the wind and the snow especially is very useful.
-Many experienced winter backpackers will take a windshell jacket and pants for when moving since they breathe well.
-However, they will often pack a traditional hardshell for in camp or for particularly weather intensive conditions.
+- An outer layer of shell pants and a jacket to keep out the wind and snow is especially useful.
+Many experienced winter backpackers will take a wind shell jacket and pants for when moving since they breathe well.
+However, they will often pack a traditional hardshell for in camp or for particularly weather-intensive conditions.

-4. An insulative layer for in camp or on extended breaks.
+- An insulative layer for in-camp or on extended breaks.
 Colloquially known as a “puffy layer”.
-A hooded down or synthetic jacket rated for winter use is strongly suggested.
+A hooded-down or synthetic jacket rated for winter use is strongly suggested.
 The popular “down sweaters” used for three-season backpacking will be inadequate for deep winter use.
 I prefer hooded jackets for deep winter conditions.
-Additionally, some “puffy pants” are very useful especially on group trips with time spent socializing in camp or even extending the temperature range of a quilt system.
-Down pants work well, if expensive.
+Additionally, some “puffy pants” are very useful, especially on group trips with time spent socializing in camp or extending the quilt system’s temperature range.
+Down pants work well if expensive.
 Military surplus liner pants are a little heavier and bulkier but are very inexpensive and effective.

 To go with these basic core layers, other pieces of basic clothing suggested are as follows.